RazvanCretu/RazvanCretu/README.md

 skills and experience along with the ability to learn fast in order to bring quality results to the table.

-I'm currently looking for a career reconversion into Web Development.
+👀 Currently looking for a career reconversion into Web Development.

 <!-- - 👋 Hi, I’m @RazvanCretu
 - 👀 I’m interested in Web Development, Data Engineering and remote jobs only.